skalamera/trackercentral/DEMO_DATA_IMPLEMENTATION.md

-# Demo Data Implementation Summary
+# Demo Data Implementation

+This document outlines the implementation of the demo data functionality for Tracker Central templates.

 ## Overview

-A comprehensive demo data system has been implemented across all templates in the `/app/templates` directory to enable quick and easy testing by filling in all form fields with realistic demo data.
+The demo data functionality allows authorized users to quickly populate form fields with sample data for testing purposes.
+This feature is restricted to specific authorized users for security reasons.

+## User Authorization

+The demo button is only visible to authorized users.
+Currently authorized:
+- **Name:** Steve Skalamera
+- **User ID:** 67036373043

+The authorization check is performed using the Freshworks API to get the logged-in user's information.

+## Components

 ## Implementation Details